fhkhoury/AND_Firebase_mCommerce/README.md

 ## 0 - Project History

+- August 29th, 1:00am | Change remote database rules & Update AnonymousAuth
+     - Change database rules to get categories and products if user is authenticated or not
+     - Change databese rules to get users nodes only readable and writeable by authenticated users themselves only
+     - Update AnonymousAuth to set it on the first launch only

 - August 28th, 4:30pm | Test database
      - Database test is ok.
 Get the mail of user 'f.khouryat@gmail.com